 \textbf{The exponential tilt model} We assume that there is a vector of sufficient statistics $T: \calX \rightarrow \bbR^p$ and the parameters $\{\theta_i\in \bbR, \alpha_i\in \bbR\}_{i\in \{0,1\}}$ such that

-This will assume $q(x,U=i)$ to be a member of the exponential family with base measure $p(x,U=i)$ and sufficient statistic $T$ nwhen normalized.
-We call \eqref{eq:tilt} the exponential tilt model.
-It implies the importance weights between the source and target samples are
+This assumption implies that $q(x,U=i)$ belongs to the exponential family with base measure $p(x,U=i)$ and sufficient statistics $T$ when normalized.
+We refer to \eqref{eq:tilt} as the exponential tilt model.
+It suggests the weights characterizing the distribution shift between the source and target datasets are given by

-Suppose the model is drawn from the selection bias assumption as discussed in Section~\ref{sec:rtb} and let $p_o$ be the true joint distribution of $X$ and $U$.
-Under this setting, we can further expand the tilt model.